 Pros and Cons of Phased Implementation

-When it comes to implementing an ERP system in your Singaporean business, the phased approach has its own set of advantages and disadvantages.
+When implementing an ERP system in your Singaporean business, the phased approach has its own set of advantages and disadvantages.

 Lower Immediate Risk